-In addition to the technical qualification a proven sector-specific professional, practical experience of at least one year on a fulltime-basis (certificates etc.) in accordance with the requested stage of approval is required.
+In addition to the technical qualification a proven sector-specific professional, practical experience of at least two years on a fulltime-basis (certificates etc.) in accordance with the stage production is required.
+If the professional experience is less than two years but at least one year, the auditor is only allowed to audit companies with a low hygienic risk (e.g. potato producers, mechanical harvesting, no handling, no seasonal workers) in the first year.

-A lack of technical qualification or sector-specific professional, practical experience can be replaced by suitable training measures or sector-specific audit experience.
+Insufficient technical qualification can be replaced by suitable training measures or sector-specific audit experience.
 This is to be agreed with QS in individual cases.
 QS reserves the right to check the success of the measures (e.g. by witness audits).
 Costs arising from this are to be borne by the certification body.